Welcome! Type "help" for available commands.

 • Mechanism: A custom hook that encapsulates the logic for consuming the context and handling the registration/unregistration lifecycle automatically using useEffect.

-• Returns: Provides the component with its specific windowState, memoized action functions (minimize, maximize, close, restore), and a crucial isRegistered boolean flag to ensure rendering only occurs safely after client-side hydration and registration is complete.
+• Returns: Provides the component with its specific windowState, memoized action functions (minimize, maximize, close, restore), and a required isRegistered boolean flag to ensure rendering only occurs safely after client-side hydration and registration is complete.

 Key Implementation Points